willieneis/bayesian-algorithm-execution/README.md

-# bayesian-algorithm-execution
+# Bayesian algorithm execution (BAX)

-Bayesian algorithm execution (BAX)
+A Bayesian approach to executing algorithms with expensive function evaluations.